-Ebright Creek aquatic habitat was characterized from the stream mouth at Lake Sammamish upstream to the furthest extent of flowing water during the low flow conditions observed in August, 2015.
-The next stream mapping effort is scheduled for Year 3 (2017).
+Ebright Creek aquatic habitat was characterized from the stream mouth at Lake Sammamish, upstream to the furthest extent of flowing water during the low flow conditions observed during the late summer/ early fall period.
+The second stream habitat mapping effort was conducted from September 7 to 22, 2017, during Year 3 of the Ebright Creek Stream Monitoring Project.